JRat-data/Online-Music-Store/README.md

 Files edited are described in the README.txt file.

-This project was designed using the Spring MVS framework and was build using maven.
+This project was designed using the Spring MVS framework and was built using maven.
 It was ran in a unix command shell and used resources provided by the school.